Soneso/as-soroban-sdk/README.md

 ): void {//...}
 ```
 By doing so, the import statement will not be added to the wasm code during compilation.
 And when invoking the contract, no `VmError(Instantiation)` will be thrown while using the `as-bignum` functions.

+Another option is of course to implement your own arithmetic functions, for example by porting them from as-bignum and removing the throwing of errors.